 Editor’s Note: Check out our ultimate guide on Thailand Travel Tips which features the best things to do, where to stay, and what to eat.

-Basic Thai for Eating and Ordering Food
+Thai Phrases for Eating and Ordering Food

-Nothing is worse than being ridiculously hungry only to find out that your food is way too spicy to eat.
+Nothing is worse than being ridiculously hungry only to find out that your Thai food is way too spicy to eat.
 Trust me, it happens more often than you think.
 With that in mind, here are a few Thai words essential for eating and ordering food.

 - Not Spicy – Mai phet